jezhiggins/very-slow-time-machine/README.md

-Presentation to Nor(DEV) in November 2018, to ACCU London in January 2019, Brum.JS in February 2019, and BrumPHP in May 2019.
+Presentation to Nor(DEV) in November 2018, to ACCU London in January 2019, Brum.JS in February 2019, BrumPHP in May 2019, and Worcester Source in November 2019

 # The Very Slow Time Machine with Jez Higgins